-- Components of the outstanding claims provisions, both gross and net of reinsurance recoveries - Premium liabilities and the deferred acquisition cost calculations - The report Valuation of Outstanding Claim Liabilities as at 30 September 2017 (prepared at TIL's request by Richard Beauchamp of Deloitte NZ)
+- Information underlying the determination of outstanding claims provisions, both gross and net of reinsurance recoveries. - Premium liabilities and deferred acquisition cost components. - The report Valuation of Insurance Liabilities as at 30 September 2018 (prepared at TIL's request by John Feyter in his capacity as the Company Actuary of TIL). - The report Tower Insurance: Pacific Islands Operations; Valuation of Insurance Liabilities as at 30 September 2018 (prepared at TIL's request by John Feyter in his capacity as the Company Actuary of TIL).